 Lucky for him, he missed the bad weather that trapped the rest of the Donner Party and raced toward Sutter’s Fort.
 Three weeks later, he led one of the rescue parties and was reunited with his family.

-Another story tells of one wagon train where justice was found in another way.
-Of the emigrant members was a grumpy old man that seemingly found fault with everything.
+Another story tells of one wagon train that found justice in another way.
+Of the members was a grumpy old man that seemingly found fault with everything.
 He especially had low regard for Indians and disliked it when the train members offered cheerful greetings, stating, “The only way to treat an Indian is to shoot first and ask if he is a friendly later on.”

 When the emigrant train arrived on the Platte River’s upper reaches, the pioneers enlisted the services of an Indian to guide them.
 This enraged the grumpy old man, who soon picked a fight with the guide.
 That evening a single rifle shot was heard, and upon investigation, the body of the Indian was discovered at the edge of the camp, and the grumpy old man was missing.

-Though some train members wanted to bury the Indian and quickly continue, others felt that his tribe would come looking for him and assume the worst.
-In the end, the pioneers decided that one man should return to the Indian village to explain the circumstances.
+Though some train members wanted to bury the Indian and quickly continue, others felt his tribe would come looking for him and assume the worst.
+The pioneers decided that one man should return to the Indian village to explain the circumstances.
 Straws were drawn, and the one with the shortest stick rode east with the body of the dead Indian while the wagon train continued westward.

 After the man with the short straw had explained the situation, he freely left the Indian camp.
 However, he was followed by a group of Indians, who stayed with him until they reached the point where their Indian guide had been killed.